Get te Facts.

 - The medication may only be taken into the digestive system (by mouth, feeding tube, ostomy, or rectal catheter).

-- Active euthanasia for human beings is forbidden in the United States and is not part of the practice of aid in dying medicine.
+- Active euthanasia for human beings is forbidden in the US and is not part of the practice of aid-in-dying medicine.

-Check enacted laws to learn more about a specific jurisdiction, or reach out to the local state organization if there is one.
+Check enacted laws to learn more about a specific jurisdiction, or reach out to a local state organization if there is one.
+See FAQs for more information.